 For dough, combine flour and sugar in food processor.
 Add butter; pulse 5 to 6 times to break up butter roughly.
 Add lard; pulse a few times or until mixture resembles coarse crumbs.
 Gradually add water through feeder tube until mixture begins to clump.
 Form dough into ball; wrap in plastic wrap and chill about 1 hour.

 For Almond Layer, combine all ingredients in small bowl.

 For Peach Filling, combine all ingredients in large bowl.

 Roll out dough on floured surface to about 15 inches in diameter.
 Place on large round pizza or other baking pan.
 Spread almond mixture evenly over dough.
 Mound peach mixture in middle of dough leaving about 2 inches of dough around it.
 Fold edges of dough, pleating at intervals, on top of peaches.
 Brush edges of dough with egg mixture, then sprinkle with sugar.

-Bake in oven about 40 to 50 minutes or until pie is golden brown.
+Bake in oven about 40 minutes or until pie is burnished brown.
 Cool.
-Spread melted jelly over peaches with pastry brush.
+Spread melted jam or jelly over peaches with pastry brush.
 Sprinkle with toasted almonds.
 Serve with ice cream, thickened yogurt or crème fraiche.

 Makes about 8 to 12 servings.

 * To toast almonds, cook in dry skillet over low heat about 5 minutes or until golden brown.